mythril-forge/homebrew-classes/docs/homebrew/classes/druid.md

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of druid spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability
-Wisdom is your spellcasting ability for your druid spells.
-The power of your spells comes from your devotion to your deity.
-You use your Wisdom whenever a druid spell refers to your spellcasting ability.
+Wisdom is your spellcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
+You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.

 `Spell save DC = 9 + your proficiency bonus + your Wisdom modifier`